mia-platform/documentation/docs/software-catalog/manage-items/mia-ctl/overview.md

 sidebar_label:  Mia-ctl
 ---

+Creation of a item for your Company consists of two steps.
+The first is writing a Marketplace Item configuration file, then you have to upload it to the Console by using [`miactl`](/cli/miactl/10_overview.md), the official Mia-Platform CLI tool.

 ## How to use `miactl` to manage the Marketplace

 First of all, you need to setup `miactl`, as explained in the [dedicated doc](/cli/miactl/20_setup.md).